Pratyush-Kumar-Sahoo-ai/Image_generation_website/README.md

 - Higher `guidance_scale` values produce more prompt-following images
 - Set a `seed` for reproducible results

-## License
+## 📝 License

 This project uses the Lumina-Image-2.0 model.
 Please refer to the model's license for usage terms.

+## 🤝 Contributing

+1. Fork the repository
+2. Create a feature branch: `git checkout -b feature/amazing-feature`
+3. Commit your changes: `git commit -m 'Add amazing feature'`
+4. Push to the branch: `git push origin feature/amazing-feature`
+5. Open a Pull Request

+## 📞 Support

+For issues and questions:
+1. Check the troubleshooting section above
+2. Review the API documentation at `/docs`
+3. Open an issue on GitHub